d-najd/DB-Designer-Backend/README.md

 # Getting Started

-Api for an app used for generating uml diagrams in multiple different ways
+Backend for the app for designing sql databases.

 Follow the instructions below to get a copy of the project running on your local machine